 8 ounces small diced firm feta (about 1 1/2 cups) *

-- Gently fold together the watermelon, tomato, cucumber, and salt, and refrigerate for an hour.
+- Make the salad: Gently fold together the watermelon, tomato, cucumber, and salt, and refrigerate for an hour.

 - After an hour has gone by, strain the salad through a fine mesh colander, discarding the liquid.
 Do not press the salad against the colander, but gently shake the colander a few times to drain away the excess liquid. **